dimeji-github/car-sales/README.md

 - Correlation Analysis

 ### Dataset
-The dataset used for this project contains the sale price of cars, roughly 50 features, and approximately 200,000 records.
-The dataset is available as one of the files in this repository.
+The dataset used for this project contains the sale price of cars and 48 other features and approximately 200,000 records.

 ### Regression and Correlation Analysis
 In this project, I use the regression model to predict car sales based on horsepower, mileage, fuel economy, and many other features.
 It is important to note that the particular interest of this analysis was to look at cars equal or below 100,000.
 The correlation analysis shows how some variables in the study are related.